DevExpress-Examples/connect-winforms-grid-to-webapi-service/README.md

 1. How to build a data model for application business entities and security policies with EF Core.
 2. How to securely load data from OData endpoints to a WinForms UI client using the [DevExpress WinForms Data Grid](https://www.devexpress.com/products/net/controls/winforms/grid/) control.
-3. How to activate authentication and authorization for the WinForms application using custom Web API endpoints.
+3. How to activate authentication and authorization for the WinForms application using custom Web API endpoints (powered by the [DevExpress Backend Web API Service](https://docs.devexpress.com/eXpressAppFramework/403394/backend-web-api-service)).
 4. How to create a login form and customize its user interface elements based on access permissions.

 ## Getting Started

 1. Open *WebApiExampleAll.sln*.
-2. [Register a DevExpress NuGet feed](https://docs.devexpress.com/GeneralInformation/116698/nuget/setup-visual-studios-nuget-package-manager) in the Visual Studio IDE.
+[Register a DevExpress NuGet feed](https://docs.devexpress.com/GeneralInformation/116698/nuget/setup-visual-studios-nuget-package-manager) in the Visual Studio IDE.
 Skip this step if you have already registered the DevExpress NuGet feed.
-3. Restore NuGet packages in the solution:
+2. Restore NuGet packages in the solution:

     ![Restore NuGet Packages in the Solution](restore-nuget-packages.png)
-4. Run the **OData.Server** project.
+3. Run the **OData.Server** project.
 Right-click OData.Server in the Solution Explorer and select **Debug** | **Start New Instance** in the menu.
 Your default web browser will open.
 Starting the Web API server for the first time can take up to 20 seconds.

     > **IMPORTANT**
     >
     > Do not close the web browser.
-5. Run the **WinForms.Client** project.
+4. Run the **WinForms.Client** project.
 Right-click OData.Server in the Solution Explorer and select **Debug** | **Start New Instance** in the menu.
-6. Click "Log in" to proceed.
+5. Click "Log in" to proceed.
 The password for **Admin** and **User** accounts is "QQQ".
-7. You can sort, filter, and group grid rows (records) as needed.
+You can sort, filter, and group grid rows (records) as needed.
 Double-click a grid row to open the edit form and modify cell values:

     ![DevExpress WinForms Client Application](winforms-client-app.gif)